Backcountry skier dies after being buried in Idaho avalanche

-BOISE, Idaho — (AP) — A backcountry skier has died after being buried by an avalanche in Idaho, officials said.
+BOISE, Idaho — A backcountry skier has died after being buried by an avalanche in Idaho, officials said.

 The avalanche occurred Friday when two experienced backcountry skiers were traveling on Donaldson Peak in Idaho’s Lost River Range, the Sawtooth Avalanche Center said.